The Old Court House: History

 King Henry VIII took the newly built Hampton Court Palace from Cardinal Wolsey in 1526.
 All the property around Hampton Court then belonged to the monarch.

 In 1669, Wren (1632–1723) was appointed as the Royal Surveyor by King Charles II.
 Previously, Inigo Jones and Sir John Denham held this post.
 The King had been impressed by Wren's plans to reconstruct the City of London after the Great Fire of 1666.
 The Royal Surveyor, or Surveyor General, was like a modern Minister of Works.
 He ordered the King's works at all of the palaces; Hampton Court, Greenwich, St James Palace and Windsor Castle.
 Wren held this post for 49 years until 1718, straddling 5 reigns: Charles II, James II, William III and Mary II, and Anne and George I, while at the same time building many city churches, including St Paul's Cathedral.

 At each Royal palace, the Surveyor General had lodgings.
 These at Hampton Court became the Old Court House Built in 1536.
 Wren's biggest task at Hampton Court was the construction of the Eastern part of Hampton Court Palace (the square part) including the main East and South fronts, and Fountain Court.
 William and Mary had wanted to rebuild Hampton Court Palace entirely, but with the early death of Mary in 1694, King William lost heart.
 The project was only half done.
 Hampton Court was left as it remains today, half Tudor and half Wren.

 Wren, already aged 76, was granted in 1708, a 50-year lease of The Old Court House by Queen Anne.
-This was partly in lieu of arrears of salary for building St Pauls Cathedral.
+This was partly in lieu of arrears of salary for building St Paul's Cathedral.
 He had been paid on a time basis.
 The authorities thought that, to be paid more, he had dragged his feet.